 From the potential reach score to average likes, to competition score, we make the narrowing down process a lot easier.

 That means, you can separate your beauty hashtags from your fashion hashtags, and access your favourites easily, when you need them.
 The collections sync up with a dedicated mobile app for easy access to copy and paste into your posts!
 You can join the waiting list for this here.

 You’ve made it!
 Thanks for joining us for the ride and reading our Instagram hashtag guide.
 We hope we have given you a little more insight on how hashtags can really help boost your Instagram account.

-If want to learn more, or still need more convincing on how hashtag strategy check out our other blog posts!
+If want to learn more about improving your hashtag strategy check out our hashtag strategy guide.